 Vendors sold delicious freshly cooked snacks, merchants sold merchandises obtained from all over the world, knights and sword masters displayed their skills to throngs of onlookers, and thousands of people intermingled without worrying too much about social status and such.

 It was unlike her sheltered life of lessons and etiquette within the walls of the 11th ward.

 The competition itself awed and inspired her to work even harder on her training.

 Entering her room, she quickly untied the laces to her dress and discarded the beautiful piece onto her bed.
 Wearing only her underclothes, she moved to her dresser and pulled out a getup unlike her usual dresses.
 It was her training outfit, and something out of a man’s wardrobe.
 Black pants, a black lace shirt, and a sash.

-Besides that discomfort, there was no longer anyone around her age within the Ravon Manor who can stand up against her.
-Four years of arduous training and an innate talent for the sword, she could almost fight on par with her older brother Vion who was knighted earlier this year, and is someone who’s been learning the sword for more than half his life.
+Besides the discomfort, there was no longer anyone around her age within the Ravon Manor who could stand up against her.
+Four years of arduous training and an innate talent for the sword, she could almost fight on par with her older brother Vion who was knighted earlier that year, and is someone who has been learning the sword for more than half his life.